 By Karen Donaghy

 Given the enormous attention focused on flattening the curve of COVID-19 infections worldwide, you have likely heard that the elderly and those with underlying medical conditions, including type 2 diabetes (T2D), are most at risk for serious complications or death due to the virus.
-It’s not that having T2D makes you more likely to get the virus than any other person, it’s that living with T2D, or any other chronic illness for that matter, makes it harder for the body to fight a new illness.
+It’s not that having type 2 diabetes makes you more likely to get the virus than any other person, it’s that living with type 2 diabetes, or any other chronic illness for that matter, makes it harder for the body to fight a new illness.

-In this post about T2D and A1C values (a measure of blood glucose over time), I mention that there are a lot of people who have no idea they are living with pre-diabetes or T2D simply because the noticeable effects of uncontrolled T2D can take years to develop.
+In this post about type 2 diabetes and A1C values (a measure of blood glucose over time), I mention that there are a lot of people who have no idea they are living with pre-diabetes or type 2 diabetes simply because of the noticeable effects of uncontrolled type 2 diabetes can take years to develop.
 In the context of COVID-19, this means that these people, who may think they are relatively healthy, are actually in the group of people who have a higher risk of becoming seriously ill should they contract the virus.
 And they have no idea.

 Jamie Gerken has been able to drastically lower her A1C by changing how she eats and following our Meal Plans.
 Jamie talks to Molly about her family history of diabetes and her first inkling that she was at risk of developing T2D after being diagnosed with gestational diabetes.
-Experiencing gestational diabetes greatly increases the likelihood of developing T2D down the road.
+Experiencing gestational diabetes greatly increases the likelihood of developing type 2 diabetes down the road.

-If eating a diet filled with whole plant foods can help reduce the A1C value, the major indicator of metabolic dysfunction in T2D, back to a normal range and essentially reverse T2D, this means that a diet filled with whole plant foods can also help give your immune system its best shot when the time comes to fight.
+If eating a diet filled with whole plant foods can help reduce the A1C value, the major indicator of metabolic dysfunction in type 2 diabetes, back to a normal range and essentially reverse type 2 diabetes, this means that a diet filled with whole plant foods can also help give your immune system its best shot when the time comes to fight.

 Please note: if you are taking medication(s) and decide that you want to try a WFPB dietary pattern, it’s important to let your doctor know up-front what you are doing.
 Changing what you eat can have an immediate impact on your metabolism and your medications may require adjustment quickly.
 Keeping your doctor informed so they can guide you on making medication adjustments will help you navigate this change safely.